COMMITTEE ON HOUSE ADMINISTRATION

-The Chairperson may refer legislation or other matters to a subcommittee as the Chairperson considers appropriate.
+The Chairperson may refer legislation or other matters to the subcommittee as the Chairperson considers appropriate.
 The Chairperson may discharge the subcommittee of any matter referred to it.

 The subcommittee is authorized to meet, hold hearings, receive evidence and report to the full committee on all matters referred to it.
-No subcommittee shall meet during any Committee meeting.
+The subcommittee shall not meet during any full Committee meeting or hearing.

 Rule No. 20 – OTHER PROCEDURES AND REGULATIONS

 The Chairperson may establish such other procedures and take such actions as may be necessary to carry out the foregoing rules or to facilitate the effective operation of the committee.